simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_icon.md

   - X-coordinate of the icon.
 - `y`: float or Number, optional
   - Y-coordinate of the icon.
+- `fill_color`: Color, default Colors.GRAY_666666
+  - Fill-color of the icon.
+- `fill_alpha`: float or Number, default 1.0
+  - Fill-alpha of the icon.
 - `parent`: ChildMixIn or None, default None
   - A parent instance to add this instance.
 If the specified value is None, this interface uses a stage instance.
 - `variable_name_suffix`: str, default ""